Hornbill-Docs/servicemanager-config/servicemanager-config/assets/asset-structure.md

 :::

 ### Attributes available to all assets

 In addition to the data fields specific to the classes listed above, there are fields shared between all assets, regardless of asset class.
 These *common fields* [are found here](/servicemanager-external-db/tables/h-cmdb-assets) in the Service Manager Database Schema Reference.

 ## Asset types
-Default asset types for each asset class are provided for your use.

-You can create any additional asset type to sit within an asset class.
-You can configure an asset type to use all the asset attributes, or only the ones relevant to your organization's needs.

-When defining the asset type, you can also specify which of the asset attributes are mandatory; this means they must be populated when creating an asset of this asset type.
+Service Manager provides a number of asset types by default so that you can quickly start adding your assets.
+Users can select an asset type when manually adding an individual asset.
+Admins can specify asset types as part of an import.
+Admins can also edit or delete the default asset types as necessary.

+The default asset types include the following:

+* Desktop
+* Laptop
+* Server
+* Virtual machine
+* Headset
+* Keyboard
+* Monitor
+* Mouse
+* Webcam
+* Smartphone
+* Tablet
+* Printer
+* Scanner
+* Desktop app
+* Mobile app
+* Desk phone

 <!--
 ## Asset attributes